graph-algorithms/edge-addition-planarity-suite/JOSS/paper.md

 isolation algorithms are able to operate differently based on whether a search for a subgraph homeomorphic to $K_{3, 3}$ finds a result [@MyrvoldKocay:ErrorsInGraphEmbeddingAlgorithms;
 @MyrvoldWoodcock:TorusObstructions].
-Similarly, specialized algorithms related to graph isomorphims, reachability, and finding matching cuts, can be used if a graph is known to be $K_{3, 3}$-free [@DattaEtAl:GraphIsomorphism;
+Similarly, several graph theoretic results are applicable to graphs that are known to be $K_{3, 3}$-free, including results related to graph isomorphism, reachability, and finding matching cuts [@DattaEtAl:GraphIsomorphism; @FeghaliEtAl:MatchingCuts; @ThieraufWagner:Reachability].
-@FeghaliEtAl:MatchingCuts; @ThieraufWagner:Reachability].

 # Software design